-If you, a mortgage broker, have a web footprint that is well-managed, you’ll increasingly be competitive in search results over time.
+If you, a mortgage broker, have a web footprint that is well-managed, and get a steady flow of 5-star reviews, you’ll be increasingly competitive in search results over time.
 This isn’t just your website – it includes presence on Google Maps, the right-column Knowledge Panel and the coveted “Local Pack,” Google’s group of three local business listings (yes, your direct competitors).

 Looking for Mortgage Broker Near Me?

 When your web footprint is not actively managed, it is likely you will have much less visibility in search results.
-In fact, if your mortgage brokerage is on the second or third page of results in your “geo-target” (including “mortgage broker near me” searches), the first thing we’d want to do is look for inconsistent data, along with problems that compound with older businesses or businesses that have changed key data-points such as address, phone number and URL.
+In fact, if your mortgage brokerage is on the second or third page of results in your “geo-target” (including “mortgage broker near me” searches where Google knows your location), the first thing we’d want to do is look for inconsistent data, along with problems that compound with older businesses or businesses that have changed key data-points such as name, address, phone number and URL.
 That geo-target might be a set radius around the business, regional areas such as “the westside” or a particular group of cities.